 Pandemic detention can be lawful and consistent with the Victorian Charter of Human Rights and Responsibilities and International Human Rights Law if the detention is justified, proportionate and necessary to protect public health.

 In a pandemic, in accordance with the Public Health and Wellbeing Act 2008, detention is only possible when it is reasonably necessary to eliminate or reduce a serious risk to public health.
 Detention has been particularly important to protect the vulnerable people in our community such as the elderly and those with compromised immune systems.

 Additionally, there are safeguards in the new framework that ensure that pandemic detention will only be required for as long as it is reasonably necessary to protect public health – for example, a person’s detention can be reviewed by independent Detention Appeals Officers.
 Specific standards and guidelines will be published to outline these measures.

 The following maximum fees were charged in relation to people who were in hotel or other facility-based quarantine during the COVID-19 pandemic declaration:

 - $1,000 for each additional adult in the same room or apartment

 - $500 for each child between 3–18 years.

-No fee is charged for children under three years.
+No fee was charged for children under 3 years.